 - Reduced blood flow to your brain

-- Ruptured plaques – a piece of of fatty plaque may break off and makes it’s way into smaller arteries in the brain.
-These plaques can block blood flow to the brain and cause –
+- Ruptured plaques – a piece of fatty plaque may break off and makes its way into smaller arteries in the brain.
+These plaques can block blood flow to the brain and cause;

 How is Carotid Artery Disease diagnosed?

 - Physical examination by one of our vascular specialists, Mr. JK Wicks or Dr Taumeopeau.
-During this exam, a SVH specialist will take a full history, do a physical examination and send for a painless and non invasive ultrasound test.
+During this exam, an SVH specialist will take a full history, do a physical examination and send for a painless and non invasive ultrasound test.

 - Carotid ultrasound: This procedure that can be done by our own sonographer (ultrasound technician) at Specialist Vein Health.
 It takes between 30-60 minutes.
 This ultrasound test can show blockages or narrowing in your arteries.
 The results help your surgeon decide if you need further tests and plan out the best treatment for you.
 These further tests may include a CTA or MRI scan (all are non invasive).

 What if I do have a blocked or narrowed artery?

 If you have minimal or no symptoms and tests show narrowing (often called a stenosis) less than 70% you are often treated with medical management by your vascular specialist and lifestyle changes.

 Patients with 70% or more narrowing are recommended to have what is called a ‘carotid endarterectomy‘.
 This is a surgical procedure to open the artery and clean out the plaque, causing the narrowing.
 This significantly reduces your risk of stroke.

 Are there potential risks with Carotid Endarterectomy?

 - All surgical procedure can have complications – the benefits to your health out way the low risks.

 - The most common complications are related to the surgical site – bruising or infection.
 There is a small risk of stroke during or following the procedure.

 - Your surgeon will discuss all potential risks with you prior to the procedure.